 - Gaia's Revenge: They even have a song named that way.

-- Heävy Mëtal Ümlaut: At the first a, of course.
+- Heävy Mëtal Ümlaut: On the first a.

 - Longest Song Goes Last: